TraceMachina/nativelink/deployment-examples/kubernetes/README.md

 The `--raw` removes the surrounding quotes from the output string.

 > [!WARNING]
-> We don't recommend using this command to
+> Don't use this command to
 > retrieve an image:
 > ```sh
 > nix eval github:TraceMachina/nativelink#image.imageTag --raw